vishalwani/target.en/help/c-implementing-target/c-considerations-before-you-implement-target/implement-cname-support-in-target.md

    >[!NOTE]
    >
    >If this command fails but the `validateEdgeFpsslSni` command above succeeds, you might need to wait for your DNS updates to fully propagate.
+DNS records have an associated [TTL (time-to-live)](https://en.wikipedia.org/wiki/Time_to_live#DNS_records) which dictates cache expiration time for DNS replies of those records, so you may need to wait at least as long as your TTLs.
+You can use the `dig target.example.com` command or [the G Suite Toolbox](https://toolbox.googleapps.com/apps/dig/#CNAME) to lookup your specific TTLs.